DigiBP/Team-Apples/README.md

 | 37  | ![AS-IS-PROCESS/SCREENSHOTS-PROCESS-ELEMENTS/ASIS37.png](https://github.com/DigiBP/Team-Apples/blob/c359fb74a7a2e72c2f18677aa13f3012f2183d54/AS-IS-PROCESS/Screenshots-Process-Elements/ASIS37.png) | In the CRM the status of the opportunity is set to “won”. |  |

 # AS-IS Business Process Problems
 When analysing the AS-IS process to do a lean process improvement several questions came up.
-- First of all Ximiq has a lot of waste in its sales process.
+- First of all Ximiq has a lot of wastes in its sales process.
 - Besides some automated tasks in the process most of the tasks are manually and the clients have no added value for themselves.
 - The only value adding tasks in the process are the Demo done by the Consultant for the client, the license keys the client receives and the price information.
 - There is a lot of transportation wast, wasted potentials of Consultants and Accountants, waiting time for the client and over-processing such as sending reminders to clients.
 - The 3 trigger points seem not to be synchronized and needs to be merged at some point manually.
 - Accounting seems to do everything manually and there is again a transportation between Accounting and Consulting department.
-- Several tasks are not automated and the Consultants do not receive any reminders to make sure to contact the client after e.g. 30 days of trial license.
+- Several tasks are not automated and the Consultants do not receive any reminders to make sure to contact the client after e.g. 30 days of trial phase.

 ![AS-IS-PROCESS/02_Wastes in AS-IS Process.png](https://github.com/DigiBP/Team-Apples/blob/3dc488e1addcc066fbbe203cab2336ef6cbf9227/AS-IS-PROCESS/02_Wastes%20in%20AS-IS%20Process.png)